ParhadR/AIProject3/README.md

 # AIProject3
-01:198:440:G6 INTRO ARTIFIC INTELL - Project 3: MDPs and ML
+Project 3: MDPs and ML

 ---